8066-asad/Evaluating-of-Best-Machine-learning-technique-for-Analysis-of-Raft-Foundations/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [MIT License](./LICENSE) file for details.

 ```
 MIT License